 4. Stock up on baggies (Ziplock, reusable, whatever): Keep your carry-on organized.
 Food, electronics, clothes, toys; you name it, there’s a baggie or pouch out there to keep whatever it is clean and protected.

 5. Baby carrier: If you don’t buy a seat for your baby in a car seat (which is money I can’t bring myself to spend until I absolutely have to), a baby carrier or sling is a great way to keep your hands free and keep your baby nice and snuggly.

 6. Blankets: Muslin swaddle blankets are lightweight, easy to pack and easy to wash in a sink.
 They’re perfect for snuggling, covering an airplane seat and can double as an impromptu picnic blanket at your destination.

-7. Consider curb side check-in: If you’re going to take car seats, strollers, or a pack-n-play, using the check-in outside the airport and walking into the airport virtually baggage free can help save time and eliminate some stress.
+At the airport7.
+Consider curb side check-in: If you’re going to take car seats, strollers, or a pack-n-play, using the check-in outside the airport and walking into the airport virtually baggage free can help save time and eliminate some stress.

 8. Use the airport as a gym: Parents and experts seem to be divided on this one.
 Some say, "run children, run.
 Run free.
 Pretty please, for the love of everything in this world, exert as much energy as possible before boarding the plane."
 While others feel that because exercise releases so many endorphins and adrenaline, too much exertion before having to sit for an extended period of time will keep them too wired and unable to relax when on the flight.
 For my family, the "use the airport as a gym tactic" works, but it's worth noting the other side.
 If you are looking to run wild, some airports even have indoor playgrounds.